 For the fifth consecutive year, Enron has been ranked the “Most Innovative” company in America by Fortune magazine in addition to being ranked #1 in “Quality of Management” and #2 in regards to “Employee Talent”.
 Enron has a very sound financial standing with an S&P, Duff & Phelps, and Fitch credit rating of BBB+ and a Moody’s rating of Baa2 all in regards to senior debt.

-Part 1 - Natural Gas

 Parties:

-Buyer: PacifiCorp Power Marketing IncPurEnergy LLC (PurEnergy).
+Buyer: PurEnergy LLC (PurEnergy)

 Seller: Enron North America (ENA)